ysengoku/42-cub3d-macOS/README.md

 > ./cub3D_bonus <path to map in .xpm format>
 ```

-## Raycasting
+## Raycasting & rendering

-We will cast rays from the player's current position in the direction ranging from (player.dir - plane) to (player.dir + plane) as shown in the diagram.
+We will cast rays from the player's current position in the direction ranging from (player.dir - plane) to (player.dir + plane).
 The interval at which rays are cast depends on the screen's width in pixels (we cast the same number of rays as the screen's width).

-[Add diagram]
+### Raycasting steps:
+1. Ray Initialization
+Start from the player's position and determine the direction the ray is cast based on the player's view.

+2. Grid Traversal:
 When casting rays, randomly casting them won't determine which wall they hit.
-Therefore, we use a method called DDA (Digital Differential Analysis) to advance the rays one cell at a time and check at each step whether they have hit a wall.

-move the ray incrementally through the grid, one cell at a time, in both x and y directions.
+Therefore, we use a method called DDA (Digital Differential Analysis) to advance the ray incrementally through the grid, one cell at a time, in both x and y directions.

-Since the player may not initially be positioned exactly at the edge of a cell, we handle the first step separately by moving the ray a distance (sidedist_x, sidedist_y) to reach the edge of the current cell.
+3. Intersection Check:
 At each step, check if the ray has hit a wall or sprite in the grid.

+4. Stop on Collision:
 When a wall is hit, record the intersection point and stop the ray.

-Initial Step:
-Determine the distance from the player's position to the next edge of the current cell in both the x and y directions.
-These distances are stored in sidedist_x and sidedist_y.

-Subsequent Steps:
-For each step, move the ray from the edge of the current cell to the edge of the next cell.
-The distances moved in each step along the x and y axes are deltaDistX and deltaDistY, respectively.
-After moving the ray, check if it has hit a wall.
-If a wall is hit, stop the ray and record the intersection.
+Calculate the perpendicular distance from the player to the wall.
+This information is used for rendering.
+(If we use the actual distance (euclidean distance), we'll get the fish-eye effect.)

+### Rendering steps:

+1. Determine Wall Height:
+Based on the distance to the wall, calculate the height of the wall slice to be drawn on the screen.
+Closer walls will appear taller, and farther walls will appear shorter.

+2. Render Wall Slice:
+Draw the corresponding vertical slice of the wall at the appropriate position on the screen, using the calculated height.

+3. Texture Mapping:
+If we use textures, calculate which part of the wall texture to display on the slice.
+This involves determining the exact texture coordinate based on the intersection point.

+Repeat the entire process for each ray cast from the player's position.
+After rendering all walls, render additional elements like sprites.

 ## Structures